kopsha/hopeless-programming/README.md

 there (woohoo!).
 So this is not happening in his first year, but clearly he has reached his limits in this domain...

-Oh, I get it, he's a SQL guy...
+Oh, I get it, he's an SQL guy who got lost among coders...

-> I have just one meme for you mate:
+> -- I have just one meme for you mate:
 >
 > ![booleans](./res/booleans.jpeg){:width="300px" height="214px"}